-Figure B4 and Figure B5 show the modelled wetland and coastal drawdowns resulting from current abstractions in the Waikanae management zone.
-This scenario shows that the wetland and coastal drawdowns respond to temporal and long term increases in groundwater abstraction from depth.
-Figure C5 shows that wetland drawdowns do not fully recover during the winter seasons and that winter wetland levels have declined by approximately 40mm between 1992 and 2012.

-The Nga Manu and Ngararawetlands were selected for analysis due to their national significance and their high sensitivity to cumulative groundwater abstractions from deeper aquifers the Waikanae zone.
-During the peak abstraction season of 2003/04, the modelled drawdown in the Ngarara wetlands reaches approximately 250mm with significant drawdown extending across the majority of wetlands.
+Figures B4 and B5 show the modelled wetland and coastal drawdowns resulting from current abstractions in the Waikanae management zone.
+This scenario shows that the wetland and coastal drawdowns respond to temporal and long term increases in abstraction.
+Figure C5 shows that wetland drawdowns do not fully recover during the winter seasons and winter wetland levels have declined by approximately 40mm between 1992 and 2012.
+The Nga Manu and Ngarara RDD wetlands were selected for analysis due to national significance and also were identified to be highly sensitive to cumulative abstractions from the Waikanae zone.
+During the peak abstraction season of 2003/04, the modelled drawdown in the Ngarara RDD wetlands reaches approximately 250mm with significant drawdown extending across the majority of wetlands.
 The current maximum allowable drawdown from abstraction is 200mm (Beca, 2008).
-The simulation indicates that the current allocated abstraction will potentially cause a higher than acceptable wetland drawdown.
+The simulation would indicate that the current allocated abstraction does result in higher than acceptable wetland drawdown.